oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 Folders and Files
 *****************

-Consider you are working on some algorithm ``Abc`` in oneDAL.
+Suppose that you are working on some algorithm ``Abc`` in oneDAL.

 The part of the implementation of this algorithms that is running on CPU should be located in `cpp/daal/src/algorithms/abc` folder.

-Consider it provides:
+Suppose that it provides:

 - ``classification`` and ``regression`` learning tasks;
 - ``training`` and ``inference`` stages;